10 Exercises That Burn 200 Calories in Under 3 Minutes

 - High knees: Run in place while engaging your core and pumping your arms.
 The goal should be to keep your knees high and maintain an upright posture as you do your speed bursts.

 - Jump squat: Start by doing a regular squat, then engage your core and jump up explosively.
-When you land, lower your body back into the squat position to complete one rep. Land as quietly as possible, which requires control (below).
+When you land, lower your body back into the squat position to complete one rep. Land as quietly as possible, which requires control (above).

-- Box step: Find a step, stool, or box (or aim toes at an imaginary step) and lightly tap your left toes to the box, then jump to switch feet, bringing the right toes up (below).
+- Box step: Find a step, stool, or box (or aim toes at an imaginary step) and lightly tap your left toes to the box, then jump to switch feet, bringing the right toes up (above).

 Don't stop at just 2.5 minutes, though.
 Besides upping your total calorie burn, longer exercise helps you stay healthy and prevent disease.
 Aim for at least 150 minutes a week; here are five ways to make sure you hit that number.